Nicholas Grimshaw: Career

 Grimshaw worked with Farrell for 15 years before establishing his own firm, Nicholas Grimshaw & Partners, in 1980.
 In 1989, he won a Royal Institute of British Architects national award for his design of the Financial Times printworks in east London.
 After designing Britain's pavilion for the Seville Expo in 1992, he was appointed a CBE in 1993, and the following year saw his Waterloo railway terminal awarded the accolade of RIBA President's Building of the Year as well as the Mies van der Rohe Award for European Architecture.
 1994 also saw him elected a vice-chairman of the Architectural Association, a member of the Royal Academy and a member of the American Institute of Architects.

 His architecture practice continued to grow, with offices in London, Paris, Los Angeles, New York, Dubai, Melbourne and Sydney.
 The work of Nicholas Grimshaw & Partners was the subject of a series of monographs published by Phaidon Press: Architecture, Industry and Innovation deals with the years 1965–1988; Structure, Space and Skin covers 1988–1993; and Equilibrium looks at work up until 2000.

 In December 2004, Grimshaw was elected president of the Royal Academy of Arts, a position he held until 2011.
 Grimshaw's firm were the architects for the National Institute for Research into Aquatic Habitats (NIRAH).
 In 2019, Andrew Whalley succeeded Grimshaw as chairman of Grimshaw Architects.

 Style

 Grimshaw was considered one of the pioneers of high-tech architecture, which grew out of the modernist movement.

 Grimshaw cited 19th-century architects Joseph Paxton and Isambard Kingdom Brunel as influences, as well as the futurist style of Buckminster Fuller and the modernism of Charles and Ray Eames.
 Fuller's influence on Grimshaw is visible in the geodesic domes of the Eden Project, while Grimshaw's renovation of Paddington station paid homage to its original design by Brunel.

 Personal life and death

-In 1972, he married Lavinia Russell, an expert on Chinese culture and the daughter of art critic John Russell and Countess Alexandrine Apponyi.
+In 1972, Grimshaw married Lavinia Russell, an expert on Chinese culture and the daughter of art critic John Russell and Countess Alexandrine Apponyi.
 Nicholas and Lavinia Grimshaw went on to have two daughters, both born in the 1970s.

-Grimshaw died on 14 September 2025, at the age of 85.
-His collaborator Terry Farrell would die that same month.
+Nicholas Grimshaw died on 14 September 2025, at the age of 85.
+His collaborator Terry Farrell also died that month.